rudnitskih/ucu-adc-coursework/introduction.md

 #Introduction

-This course work was prepared by masters of Data Science program Ukrainian Catholic University in the 2016 year.
+This coursework was prepared by masters of Data Science program Ukrainian Catholic University in 2016 year.
 The report is a result of listening "Algorithms and Data Structures" course.

-## The importance of of the course for us
+## The importance of the course for us
 There is an opinion that today Software Developer should not know how algorithms work.
-Every algorithm or data structures already exists, and the developer can just reuse them.
+Every algorithm or data structures already exist, and the developer can just reuse them.

-Data Science field has the same problem: anyone can pick up a dataset, follow a Youtube video and fit a model in R, Python, etc. No one really needs to know the math behind it to be able to get a result.
+Data Science field has the same problem: anyone can pick up a dataset, follow a YouTube video and fit a model in R, Python, etc. No one really needs to know the math behind it to be able to get a result.

 However, that doesn't mean that it is the right or the best result.
 It is just a result.
 Maybe it's the wrong model for the question or data, maybe it's not (and often won't be) validated.